17.10.2020

 6. 15–20 min. - fox.

-7. Pour boiling water over 3 times - mushrooms.
+7. Pour boiling water over 3 times - saffron milk caps.

-To find out about the readiness of mushrooms, you need to pay attention to the fact that they have settled, and to the broth, which should be transparent.
-If the mushrooms are properly cooked, they will remain elastic and strong.
-They need to be allowed to cool, and only then put in containers, sprinkled with coarse salt (3% by weight), spices and spices.
-Then pour in the decoction.
-Many pour sunflower oil on top.
-Such mushrooms are eaten in a month and stored in a room with a temperature of 0 - +4 ºС (cellars, cellars).
+To find out if the mushrooms are ready, you need to pay attention to the fact that they have settled and to the broth, which should be transparent.
+If the mushrooms are cooked correctly, they will remain elastic and strong.
+They need to be allowed to cool, and then put into containers, sprinkled with coarse table salt (3% by weight), herbs and spices.
+Then pour in the broth.
+Many people pour it on top sunflower oil.
+Such mushrooms are eaten after a month and stored in a room with a temperature of 0 - +4 ºС (basements, cellars).

-Mushroom semi-finished product is prepared from boletus or honey mushrooms, white mushrooms, boletus or oak, butter or mossiness mushrooms.
-And you can make assorted.
-For 1 kg of mushrooms, 60 g of salt is taken, you will need a glass of water.
-Mushrooms are placed in salted boiling water and boiled for ten minutes.
-Lay out with a decoction in steamed containers and pour a little boiled vegetable oil.
+A semi-finished mushroom product is prepared from boletus or honey mushrooms, porcini mushrooms, aspen or oak mushrooms, boletus or moss mushrooms.
+Or you can make an assortment.
+For 1 kg of mushrooms, take 60 g of salt, you will need a glass of water.
+Place mushrooms in salted boiling water and cook for ten minutes.
+Place the broth in steamed containers and add a little boiled water. vegetable oil.
 Cover with paper and tie.
-If necessary, you can stew, fry, marinate such a semi-finished product, cook soups and main dishes.
+If necessary, you can stew, fry, marinate such a semi-finished product, prepare soups and main courses.

 How to store salted mushrooms

-As a rule, salted mushrooms are stored where the temperature is from 0 to +3 - +4 ºС.
-They must not be allowed to freeze, otherwise the taste will be lost, they will crumble.
+As a rule, salted mushrooms are stored where the temperature ranges from 0 to +3 – +4 ºС.
+They must not be allowed to freeze, otherwise they will lose their taste and begin to crumble.

-At elevated temperatures from + 6 ºС, the workpiece will turn sour and moldy.
+At elevated temperatures from + 6 ºС, the workpiece will sour and become moldy.
 The brine should cover the mushrooms well.
-Top up with boiled water if it evaporates.
+Add boiled water if it evaporates.

-When mold appears, replace the fabric or wash and boil the old one.
-The oppression and the circle are washed and doused several times with boiling water.
-Boiled sunflower oil added to the brine can prevent mushrooms from mold, and creating a protective film.
+If mold appears, replace the fabric or wash and boil the old one.
+The oppression and circle are washed and doused with boiling water several times.
+Boiled sunflower oil added to the brine, creating a protective film, can protect mushrooms from mold.

-Blanch the butternut squash for 3 minutes in boiling water with the addition of salt and lemon (a liter of water - salt 20 g and citric acid - 2 g).
-Then the skin will be easily removed from the caps.
+Blanch the butter for 3 minutes in boiling water with the addition of salt and lemon (a liter of water - 20 g of salt and 2 g of citric acid).
+Then the skin can be easily removed from the caps.

-Add horseradish (leaves and roots) to salted mushrooms - this is both a spicy spiciness and protection against souring.
-Currant leaves and twigs are a pleasant aroma, and cherries and oak give the mushrooms crunchiness and strength.
+Add to salted mushrooms Horseradish (leaves and roots) provides both a spicy pungency and protection against souring.
+Currant leaves and twigs - a pleasant aroma, and cherry and oak give the mushrooms crispness and strength.

-Do not add spices to milk mushrooms, whites, saffron milk caps and mushrooms, they will drown out the aroma of mushrooms.
+Do not add spices to milk mushrooms, milk mushrooms, saffron milk caps and mushrooms, they will drown out the aroma of mushrooms.

 Mushrooms will become heavier after soaking, take this into account when calculating salt.

-You can not salt mushrooms in clay pots and use galvanized tin for this purpose.
-In dachas and household plots - these are wooden barrels and tubs (not from aspen), but in the city the best option there will be enamelware or glass jars.
+You cannot pickle mushrooms in clay pots and use galvanized tin utensils for this purpose.
+At the dachas and personal plots- these are wooden barrels and tubs (not made from aspen), but in the city the best option There will be enamel dishes or glass jars.

-The mass of oppression per barrel of 50 liters filled to the top with mushrooms is from 8 to 10 kg.
+The weight of pressure on a 50-liter barrel filled to the top with mushrooms is from 8 to 10 kg.

-Before the mushrooms are served to the table, they need to be soaked, or at least washed, and fried like this.
+Before serving the mushrooms, they need to be soaked, or at least washed, and then fried.

-Soups and sauces can be prepared from half-boiled decoction of boletus, porcini mushrooms, boletus.
+You can prepare soups and sauces from a decoction of boletus, porcini mushrooms, and boletus mushrooms boiled by half.
 Store bottled in the refrigerator.

-“And earlier, the hostess brought from the cellar a bowl of salty fragrant mushrooms.
+“And before, the hostess would bring a bowl of salted, aromatic milk mushrooms from the cellar.
 There were still pine needles on them.
-I washed it with cold water, cut it into pieces with a transparent onion and sunflower oil on a dish and brought it to the table.
-From the vision of such a heart sank ...
-There is nothing tastier than salted mushrooms, where is the meat!
-And to mushrooms there are also pickled cucumbers in the "Cookery" section.
+She washed it with cold water, cut it into pieces with a transparent onion and sunflower oil on a platter and brought it to the table.
+Seeing such a thing made my heart skip a beat...
+There is nothing tastier than salted milk mushrooms, what’s the matter with meat!”
+And with mushrooms there are also pickled cucumbers in the “Cooking” section.

 Source: lediplus.ru

-Chicken mushrooms are named so not because of their external resemblance to this bird, but because they have a similar taste with certain cooking methods.
-Despite not being the prettiest appearance they have excellent taste.
-You can cook from them mushroom hodgepodge, soups.
-For harvesting for the winter, methods of drying, pickling, salting, and stewing are used.
+Chicken mushrooms are so named not because of their external resemblance to this bird, but because they have a similar taste when cooked in certain ways.
+Despite not being the most beautiful appearance, they have wonderful taste qualities.
+You can cook from them mushroom solyanka, soups.
+To prepare for the winter, methods of drying, pickling, salting, and stewing are used.
 Before cooking, the chickens must be collected.
-The difficulty is that they look like an inedible member of the cobweb family.
+The difficulty is that they look like an inedible member of the spider web family.

-Chicken mushrooms are named so not because of their resemblance to this bird, but because they have a similar taste.
+Chicken mushrooms are named so not because of their external resemblance to this bird, but because they have a similar taste

-The rowing is gray or hatched - under these names the dictionaries contain a description of chickens.
+The row is gray or streaked - under these names in the dictionaries there is a description of the chickens.

-Some of its varieties, indeed, over time become similar to a cockscomb.
-These include gray sandpipers, in old mushrooms the hat rises in a wave and resembles a cockscomb, it does not have a rounded shape.
-It occurs mainly in sandy soils of pine forests.
+Some of its varieties, indeed, over time acquire a resemblance to a cockscomb.
+These include gray sandpipers; in old mushrooms, the cap rises in a wave and resembles a cockscomb; it does not have a round shape.
+It is found mainly in sandy soils of pine forests.

 In mixed forests, other subspecies predominate.
-Their hats are rounded, resembling an umbrella.
-The peculiarity of the cap is that its edges diverge as it grows, the lamellar part protrudes outward.
-You can distinguish them from cobwebs by the "skirt" on the leg.
-Cobwebs do not have it, and in cockerels it disappears over time.
-In the process of leg growth, the skirt becomes tight, it breaks, forming a kind of ring on the leg.
+Their caps are round, resembling an umbrella.
+The peculiarity of the cap is that its edges diverge as it grows, and the lamellar part protrudes outward.
+You can distinguish them from cobwebs by the “skirt” on the leg.
+Spider webs do not have it, and even in cockerels it disappears over time.
+As the leg grows, the skirt becomes tight, it breaks, forming a kind of ring on the leg.

 Attention!
 It is better to collect chickens for the first time under the supervision of a mushroom picker who knows them.